 Varsity Sports to host Run/Walk cancer fundraiser Aug.
 29 to raise money for Zeeland Street Market owner

-BATON ROUGE -- The owner of Zeeland Street Market, a longtime community fixture on Perkins Rd, was recently diagnosed with stage 3A lung cancer.
+BATON ROUGE -- The owner of Zeeland Street Market, a longtime community fixture on Perkins Road, was recently diagnosed with stage 3A lung cancer.

 Varsity Sports Baton Rouge, which is in the same block, has scheduled a run/walk fundraiser on August 29th to help Stephanie Phares cover the costs of treatment and of running her business as she begins treatment.